auto3t/docs/mkdocs/docs/getting-started.md

 Follow the prompts.
 You don't have to provide an email, you can keep it blank.

 After that, use your created username and password to login.

+## Configure Auto3T

+You *can* configure keyword categories and keywords, but you don't *have* to.
+Auto3T will pick the most popular options by default.

+You *have* to configure "Movie Release Targets" for Auto3T to know what kind of release you are targeting.

+You *should* configure the archive options before starting to track any movie or show.
+The archive option only applies for new downloads.

+You *should* configure the schedules, if in doubt, use the recommendations and adjust if that doesn't fit your needs.